Carmine Boal

 Carmine Boal (born February 28, 1956) is an American former politician.
 She served as a representative in the Iowa House of Representatives from the 70th District from 1999 to 2008.

 Early life

 Boal was born on February 28, 1956, in Mount Pleasant, Iowa.
 Her parents are Edward and Wilma Roth.
-She graduated from WACO High School in 1974 and she received her associates degree in executive legal secretarial work from the AIB College of Business in 1976.
+She graduated from WACO High School in 1974 and she received her associate degree in executive legal secretarial work from the AIB College of Business in 1976.
 She received a degree in journalism and public relations from Drake University.
 She married Steven Boal and the couple have a daughter and two sons.

 Political career

 Her political experience includes serving as assistant majority leader in the Iowa House.
 Boal was re-elected in 2006 with 10,945 votes, running unopposed.
 She is currently on the Boards and Commissions at State of Iowa.

 Committees

 During her tenure in the Iowa House, Boal served on several committees: